 Jane Hirtle, Ph.D., M.S.

-Jane Hirtle manages special projects under the Vice Provost for Research, including strategic planning, office and organizational development, data analysis and reporting, event management, and communications including news, web communications, and presentations to both internal and external audiences as well as overseeing staff related to these functions.
+Jane Hirtle manages high-level research-related projects under the Vice Provost for Research, including strategic planning, office and organizational development, data analysis and reporting, event management, and communications including news, web communications, and presentations to both internal and external audiences as well as overseeing staff related to these functions.
 Hirtle also supports collaborations between Vanderbilt University and Oak Ridge National Laboratory (ORNL) through the Office of the Vice Provost for Research.

 Anne-Marie Gebel, B.A.